Upper and Lower Bounds for Fully Retroactive Graph Problems: Preliminaries

 Throughout the whole paper, we use $n$ to denote the number of nodes (which is fixed).
 We use $T$ to denote the current number of updates (which is dynamic), excluding the updates that are cancelled.
-A retroactive data structure maintains a sequence of updates $S$ sorted in ascending order of time.
+A RDS maintains a sequence of updates $S$ sorted in ascending order of time.
 The size of $S$ is $T$, which increases by one after each $\create(\text{update},t)$, and decreases by one after each $\cancel(t)$.
 The set $S$ defines $T+1$ versions of the graph, and a query can be made on any of them.
 Note the difference between an operation and an update with the definition of $S$: $S$ is a set of updates that define the versions of the graph, while operations modify $S$.
 Throughout this paper we assume that the word size of the RAM is $O(\log n)$, and $T$ is polynomial\footnote{Note that any data structure need to store the $|S| = T$ updates.
 Thus if $T$ is too large then the space complexity would be already unacceptable.
 Alternatively we can assume that the word size is $O(\log T)$ as the parameters in the operations might have size $\Theta(\log T)$.} in $n$.
 Consequently, we have $O(\log T) = O(\log n)$ and we only need constant words to represent any time $t$.
 We also assume that the weights of edges are polynomial in $n$.

-\paragraph{Incremental Fully Retroactive.} In the incremental case, operation $\create(\del(e),t)$ does not exist, i.e., $S$ contains only insertions of edges (at different times).
+\paragraph{Incremental Fully Retroactive.} In the incremental case, the retroactive operation $\create(\del(e),t)$ does not exist, i.e., $S$ contains only insertions of edges (at different times).
 Note that in the incremental case the $\cancel(t)$ operation can still be issued, which removes one update (insertion) from $S$.

 As we will show later, for maintaining connectivity, the incremental case is substantially easier than the general case; while for maintaining the maximum degree, even the incremental case can be very difficult.
+The following definition will be useful for our data structures.